SLOVENIA IS OPEN FOR TRAVELERS WITHOUT ANY COVID-RELATED RESTRICTIONS!

 - Public transport operates.

-- The use of face masks is mandatory when entering any indoor spaces and public transport.
-When outdoors, face masks are obligatory if the physical distance (2 m / 6 feet) can not be maintained.
+- The use of surgical face masks is mandatory when entering any indoor spaces and public transport.

-- The official website of the European Union has great and detailed information about the coronavirus situation in Slovenia and other European countries as well.
+- The website of the Slovenian government and the official website of the European Union have great and detailed information about the coronavirus situation in Slovenia and other European countries as well.

 BORDER CROSSING RESTRICTIONS